The Confidence Manifold: Geometric Structure of Correctness Representations in Language Models

 \textbf{Setup.} Train linear probe on TruthfulQA embeddings, test on SciQ, CommonsenseQA, and FEVER.
 Compare full-dimensional (3584D for Qwen2-7B) vs.\ 5D PLS projection.
 4 runs with different seeds.

-\textbf{Interpretation.} Full-dimensional probes memorize TruthfulQA-specific patterns (near-random transfer: 0.47--0.50 AUC on SciQ/CSQA).
+\textbf{Interpretation.} Full-dimensional probes memorize source-domain patterns (near-random transfer: 0.47--0.50 AUC on SciQ/CSQA).
 PLS extracts the 5D subspace maximally correlated with correctness labels, discarding dataset-specific variance.
 This 5D signal transfers: +14\% on CSQA, +14\% on SciQ, +10\% on FEVER.
-The result suggests the confidence signal is \emph{universal} but obscured by high-dimensional noise in full embeddings.
+The result suggests the confidence signal is \emph{shared} but obscured by high-dimensional noise in full embeddings.